Spatially-Aware Diffusion Models with Cross-Attention for Global Field Reconstruction with Sparse Observations: Additional Information

 The hyperparameters of the EDM framework are designed to handle normally distributed data with a standard deviation of 0.5.
 Therefore, we scale our data accordingly to achieve a similar distribution based on the mean and standard deviation of the training data.

 The U-Net architecture is utilized for the denoiser function, $D_\theta$, following the same design as in~\citep{karras2022elucidating}.
 The implementation is based on the PyTorch 2.3.1 and diffusers 0.29.2 libraries.
-The network consists of $N_{block}$ down-sampling and up-sampling blocks, where $N_{block}$ is the number of blocks required to achieve a bottleneck size of $8\times 8$.
+The network consists of $N_{block}$ down-sampling and up-sampling blocks, where $N_{block}$ is the number of blocks required to achieve a bottleneck size of $16 \times 16$, where $N_{block}$ is the number of blocks required to achieve a bottleneck size of $16 \times 16$, the last block in the down-sampling part and the first block in the up-sampling part do not have down-sampling and up-sampling layers, respectively.
 Specifically, $N_{block}$ equals 3 for the shallow water equations and 4 for the other problems.
 The first down-sampling block has 128 channels, while the remaining blocks have 256 channels.
 The up-sampling blocks are symmetric to the down-sampling blocks.
 The network uses a 3x3 convolutional layer with a stride of 2 for down-sampling and a nearest interpolation followed by a 3x3 convolutional layer for up-sampling.
 FiLM~\cite{perez2017film} is applied for both the noise level embedding and the classifier-free guidance (CFG).

+Zero padding in CNNs can leak positional information~\cite{islam2020much}, and typically, special treatment is required for processing different types of periodic conditions~\cite{morimoto2021convolutional}.
+In this work, we do not implement these techniques; instead, we rely on skip connections and self-attention mechanisms to capture global information.
+However, we expect that periodic padding could improve the generalizability of the models and could be explored in future work.

 The network is trained using the AdamW optimizer with a learning rate of $10^{-4}$ and a weight decay of $0.01$ for 100,000 steps, with a batch size of 128 samples per step, on 8 Nvidia H100 GPUs.
 The loss is calculated using the MSE between the noiseless fields and the denoised fields, with weighting as proposed in~\citep{karras2022elucidating}.
 The model weights are updated using an EMA with a decay rate of 0.999, $\text{inv\_gamma}=1.0$, and $\text{power}=0.75$.
-The training data are selected from the first 80\% segment of the dataset.
+The training data are selected from the first 80\% segment of the dataset, and we do not save the best weights based on validation.

 Based on Equation~\eqref{eq:score_partial_obs}, the observed region is randomly sampled from the field solution with a ratio drawn from a $\mathcal{U}(0, 0.1)$ distribution, and the observation is merged with random noise in the unobserved regions according to the noise schedule.
 For the time-dependent PDEs, snapshots from each simulation are unraveled during training, and physical time is not provided as conditioning information.